msherry/fxrd-mode/README.md

 Copyright (C) 2015 Marc Sherry

 ## Summary
-This package implements fxrd mode, a major mode for editing files with fixed field widths.
+This package implements `fxrd-mode`, a major mode for editing files with fixed field widths.
 These files are commonly used in the financial industry, such as in ACH transactions.
 This package provides:

-nacha-mode: a mode for editing NACHA files
+- `nacha-mode`: a mode for editing NACHA files
-tso6-mode: a mode for editing TSO6 files
+- `tso6-mode`: a mode for editing TSO6 files

 ## Usage
 In each of these modes, the following commands are available: